 14th Oct 2021 – I called my friend, Jason White, who lived on a farm down the end of the lane that ran alongside our house.
 You had to walk through his farm to get to the bottom of the field where Horton Tower was and where we used to climb up the crumbling brickwork inside to get to the windows from where you could also jump out.
 This was a teenage tradition for everyone locally and some kids even made it up to the second level but I was never brave enough to try.

-Anyway, I called him…..actually I probably didn’t even call him, I would’ve gone to his house and see if he wanted to ‘come out to play’?
+Anyway, I called him…..actually, I probably didn’t even call him, I would’ve gone to his house and seen if he wanted to ‘come out to play’?
 I was proud of my stream cleaning success and wanted to show him.
 When we got there though he didn’t seem impressed at all which was disappointing.
-He was, however, curious about what was on the over side of that hedge.
+He was, however, curious about what was on the other side of that hedge.

 Egging each other on, we climbed up a tree and along a branch that hung over into this forbidden territory.
 We dropped down onto a path that seemed to curve round in either direction.
 Whilst the path looked well enough used, the overgrowth on either side was so high it was difficult to predict what was around each corner.
 As I was thinking about this, Jason began to tell stories of the owner laying animal traps and walking around with a shotgun ready to shoot people who trespassed there.
 So it was in trepidation we snooped around as far as we could until we scared ourselves too much and jumped over/through another hedge and into an adjoining field.